đ This feature is coming soon and not yet available to all users. Continue checking our Feature Releases collection to stay up-to-date!

 You can sync two main data typesâContacts and Conversations.
 Any Element451 entity type can be mapped to any Salesforce object.
 You will be able to specify mapping when configuring the integration.

-When mapping fields from Salesforce to Element451, you must provide the key for each field, along with the key for the equivalent field in Element451.
+When mapping fields from Salesforce to Element451, you must select the key for each field, along with the key for the equivalent field in Element451.

 Element ID and Salesforce ID are required.